Buying FAQs

 What if I want to rent out my property?
 Can I make enough income to cover my cost of ownership?

-You will need to secure a local, and legally registered Property Management Company here who can be your feet on the ground.
-It is impossible to rent your properly remotely.
-Your tenants will need assurances there is someone they can call if something breaks or they have an emergency.
-Please ask about our Full Service Property Management Services.
+You will need to secure a local, Property Management with a legal and established company here who can be your feet on the ground.
+It is impossible to rent your property remotely.
+Your tenants will need assurances there is someone they can call if something breaks, or they have an emergency.
+Please ask about our Full-Service Property Management Services.

 WHAT ARE THE REAL ESTATE TAXES AND ARE THERE ANY TAX EXEMPTIONS?